awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/tkv-iam.md

 ## Create an IAM Policy<a name="tkv-create-an-iam-policy"></a>

 Policies are fundamental to IAM\.
-Policies can be associated with IAM*entities* such users, groups, or roles\.
+Policies can be associated with IAM *entities* such as users, groups, or roles\.
 Policies specify the level of access enabled for a user, group, or role\.

  *To create an IAM policy*